 How has your career developed since you graduated?

 I was a Community Fundraising intern with Birmingham St Mary's Hospice to start with.
-I went straight from university into this five month internship, working three days a week on their annual big bucket collection event.
+I went straight from university into this five-month internship, working three days a week on their annual big bucket collection event.

 I then joined Cancer Research UK as an Events Assistant.
-I spent my weekends over summer 2013 working on Race for Life events in various locations across the North region, managing the volunteers, setting up the course and helping to ensure the days ran smoothly.
+I spent my weekends over the summer of 2013 working on Race for Life events in various locations across the North region, managing the volunteers, setting up the course and helping to ensure the days ran smoothly.

 I was then a Regional Fundraiser for Diabetes UK and responsible for a variety of fundraising activities for the West Midlands region, including community, events, trusts, and corporate.

-My time at University
+My time at university

 I came to university with no clear idea of what I wanted to do afterwards but once I started working for the Alumni Fund, did some volunteer work and became Head of Fundraising for Platform society, I realised I wanted to go into the charity sector.